Home / Compare Travel Insurance / Travel insurance for pre…

 So you can travel with confidence.

-Our travel insurance expert, Adrian Taylor, has first class tips on the best way to choose a suitable policy that includes pre-existing medical conditions.
+Our travel insurance expert, Adrian Taylor, has first-class tips on the best way to choose a suitable policy that includes pre-existing medical conditions.

 Always declare any pre-existing medical conditions as part of your travel insurance application.
 Your insurer will assess these on a case-by-case basis to determine whether you can be covered.
-This is the best way to ensure you have the cover you need, and there are no surprises if you’re injured or become ill while travelling.
+This is the best way to ensure you have the cover you need and that there are no surprises if you’re injured or become ill while travelling.

 If you have any pre-existing medical conditions, you should only compare products that allow you to declare these conditions to your chosen insurer as part of your application.
-Not only can comparing help you find a policy that covers your condition, but it’s also a good way to find a great deal on insurance.
+Not only can comparing help you find a policy that covers your condition but it’s also a good way to find a great deal on insurance.

-A pre-existing medical condition is a condition that you had prior to your insurance purchase.
-There are many ways in which insurers may classify a health issue as a pre-existing medical condition.
-Some common descriptions from insurers on pre-existing medical conditions include:
+There are many ways in which insurers may classify a health issue as a pre-existing medical condition, such as:

-In 2021-22, more than three quarters of Australians had at least one long-term medical condition,1 and many may need cover for these conditions if travelling overseas.
 Before your trip, consider getting a medical check-up, so that not only would you know if you’re fit to travel, but you also know what you need to disclose to your travel insurer.
 Failure to disclose information on any condition could invalidate future claims related to that condition.

 It’s always best to disclose any conditions you have to your insurer so you can be given relevant and accurate advice and recommendations.